Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch 5 Pro: The best Wear OS smartwatch for swimming

-For starters, the Galaxy Watch 5 Pro offers a premium build including IP68 and 5ATM ratings for water and pressure resistance, as well as a MIL-STD-810G durability rating.
-It also features a new D-buckle clasp for an elevated look.
-Below the hood, users will find accurate health and fitness tracking, built-in GPS, useful access to the Google Play Store, and much more.
+The Galaxy Watch 5 Pro offers a premium build including IP68 and 5ATM ratings for water and pressure resistance, as well as a MIL-STD-810G durability rating.
+It also features a classy D-buckle clasp for an elevated look.
+Below the hood, users will find accurate health and fitness tracking, built-in GPS, access to the Google Play Store, and much more.

 Pros